 The Ph.
-D. thesis of James Matta has been selected for publication as a book by the well-known science publisher Springer under the "Springer Theses" series.
+D. thesis of Dr. James Matta, titled "Exotic Nuclear Excitations: The Transverse Wobbling Mode in 135Pr" has been published as a book by the well-known science publisher Springer under the "Springer Theses" series.